mavlink/qgroundcontrol/src/Airmap/README.md

 *    Traffic monitor timeout is now set to 2 minutes following instructions from Thomas Voß.

+* Check rules sorting order

+* Group rules jurisdictions

-* Add a "Wrong Way" icon to the airspace widget when not connected
+* ~Add a "Wrong Way" icon to the airspace widget when not connected~